adamwhitman/ax_deploy_cs/README.md

 3. API Credentials: Interacting with the CrowdStrike Falcon API requires an API Client ID and Secret.
 You will need to create this from the Falcon console to use for the script.

-4. *For Windows Deployment Only* Upload the Automox .msi file: Upload the Automox_Installer-1.0.31.msi file using the Falcon Console by navigating to Response Scripts & Files > "PUT" Files.
+4. *For Windows Deployment Only* - Upload the Automox .msi file: Upload the Automox_Installer-1.0.31.msi file using the Falcon Console by navigating to Response Scripts & Files > "PUT" Files.
 From there, click 'Upload File' and upload the Automox_Installer-1.0.31.msi file.
 DO NOT change the naming of the .msi file.
 The File Name must read 'Automox_Installer-1.0.31.msi'.
 This gets uploaded to the working directory of the device for Falcon sensor.
 Here is the link to Download the Automox_Installer-1.0.31.msi

 5. Upload the installation script to install Automox for each of the OS's you want to deploy to by navigating to Response Scripts & Files > "Custom Scripts":

  ```

- Windows
+ Windows:
   Script Name:   AxAgentInstall.ps1

   Script:        .\Automox_Installer-1.0.31.msi ACCESSKEY=<your_org_access_key> /quiet

- Linux
+ Linux:
   Script Name:   AXInstallLinux.bs

   Script:        #!/bin/bash